javenlalla/my-reddit-archiver/README.md

     -e MYSQL_DATABASE=archive_db \
     -e MYSQL_USER=my_archiver \
     -e MYSQL_PASSWORD=my_archiver_password \
-    # Needed for backup/persistent storage of database.
     --volume </path/to/db>:/var/lib/mysql \
     --name="mra-db" \
     mariadb:10
     ```

-1. Update the `.env` file accordingly with the database values used in the previous command.
+2. Update the `.env` file accordingly with the database values used in the previous command.

     - Note: `DB_HOST` will be `mra-db` or whatever value was provided to the `--name` parameter of the previous command.

-1. Spin up the application connected to the database.
+3. Spin up the application connected to the database.

     ```bash
     docker run -d \